Dividend Capture

 And you're definitely going to get hurt employing the strategy during bear markets.
 The dividend income you receive is small consolation for a stock in a strong downtrend.

-The elusive fact to keep in mind is that with Dividend Capture, what you're really hoping to capture isn't the dividend but rather a quick increase in the share price following the dividend.
+The elusive fact to keep in mind is that with Dividend Capture, what you're really hoping to capture isn't the dividend but rather a quick snap back in the share price following the ex-dividend date.

 It just seems like a lot of risk trying to get something for nothing when there are a lot more attractive strategies that enhance long term investing instead of trying to outsmart it.